microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/overview.md

 ---
-title: "Microsoft Graph Toolkit: UI components and authentication providers for Microsoft Graph"
+title: "Microsoft Graph Toolkit overview"
 description: "Microsoft Graph Toolkit is a collection of authentication providers and reusable, framework-agnostic web components for accessing and working with Microsoft Graph." ms.localizationpriority: medium
 author: sebastienlevert
 ---

-# Microsoft Graph Toolkit: UI components and authentication providers
+# Microsoft Graph Toolkit overview

 Microsoft Graph Toolkit is a collection of reusable, framework-agnostic components and authentication providers for accessing and working with Microsoft Graph.
 The components are fully functional right of out of the box, with built-in providers that authenticate with and fetch data from Microsoft Graph.